Gurrasso/odin-json-parser/README.md

 ### Dependencies

-* All you need to run this is the odin compiler along with the standard odin packages(core, base, ect)
+* All you need to use this is the odin compiler along with the standard odin packages(core, base, ect)

 ### Installing